PDE-Free Mass-Constrained Learning of Complex Systems with Hidden States: The Methodology

 \subsection{Manifold Learning and the Pre-image/Reconstruction Problem}

-In the first step, we determine the mapping $\varPhi$ from the high-dimensional space to the latent space in Eq.~\eqref{eq:HD2LDmap} via manifold learning.
-One possibility is to use Proper Orthogonal Decomposition (POD), assuming a linear map $\varPhi(\boldsymbol{x}_m) = \mathbf{W}^\top\boldsymbol{x}_m$, with $\mathbf{W} \in \mathbb{R}^{N\times d}$ containing the leading POD modes computed from the covariance matrix of $\mathbf{X}$ over all $t_m$, yielding a projection that maximizes variance in the $L^2$ sense.
-Nonlinear manifold learning methods (e.g., kernel PCA, Laplacian Eigenmaps~\cite{belkin2003laplacian,belkin2008towards}, Diffusion Maps~\cite{coifman2005geometric,coifman2006geometric,nadler2006diffusion,coifman2008diffusion,evangelou2022double,evangelou2022parameter}, and Autoencoders~\cite{vlachas2022multiscale,romor2023non}) generalize this approach by constructing a nonlinear map $\varPhi$ that preserves intrinsic geometric properties of the data.
+In the first step, we determine the map $\varPhi$ from the high-dimensional space to the latent space in Eq.~\eqref{eq:HD2LDmap} via manifold learning.
+As discussed, here, for comparison purposes, we consider both POD, and Diffusion Maps (DMs), equipped with a $k-NN$ decoder.
+Within the POD context, one assumes a linear map $\varPhi(\boldsymbol{x}_m) = \mathbf{W}^\top\boldsymbol{x}_m$, with $\mathbf{W} \in \mathbb{R}^{N\times d}$ containing the leading POD modes computed from the covariance matrix of $\mathbf{X}$ over all $t_m$, yielding a projection that maximizes variance in the $L^2$ sense.
+Nonlinear manifold learning methods (e.g., kernel-PCA, Laplacian Eigenmaps~\cite{belkin2003laplacian,belkin2008towards}, Diffusion Maps~\cite{coifman2005geometric,coifman2006geometric,nadler2006diffusion,coifman2008diffusion,evangelou2022double,evangelou2022parameter}, and Autoencoders~\cite{vlachas2022multiscale,romor2023non}) generalize this approach by constructing a nonlinear map $\varPhi$ that preserves intrinsic geometric properties of the data.
 Here, we used both POD and Diffusion Maps.

-When using POD, the lifting operator is trivial: the full state is reconstructed as a linear combination of POD basis modes weighted by the latent coefficients.
+When using POD, the lifting task is trivial: the full state is reconstructed as a linear combination of POD basis modes weighted by the latent coefficients.
 In the case of nonlinear manifold learning algorithms, such as Diffusion Maps, we aim to learn an approximation of the inverse map (the lifting operator/decoder):

 for new samples on the manifold, say $\boldsymbol{y}^* \notin \varPhi(\mathbf{X})$, \textit{i.e.}, those produced by the MVAR models.
 This inverse problem is referred to as the ``out-of-sample extension pre-image'' problem, which is ill-posed.
 Compactly, this can be written as